${\sL}$-resolvents and pseudo-spectral functions of symmetric linear relations in Hilbert spaces: Introduction

 However, some problems of the analysis require consideration of $\sL$-resolvents of symmetric operators $A$ with improper gauges $\sL$ consisting of generalized elements from a space $\sH_-$ of ``distributions'', see Section~\ref{sec:4.1}.
 The theory of $\sL$-resolvent matrices and a description of $\sL$-resolvents of a symmetric operator $A$ with improper gauge was developed by Yu.
 Shmul'yan and E. Tsekanovskii, \cite{ShTs77}.
 This theory was extended by H.~Langer and B.~Textorius to the case of a symmetric linear relation $A$ and applied to the problem of description of $\sL$-resolvents and spectral functions of operators associated with a canonical system, see~\cite{LaTe84}, \cite{LaTe85}.

-In the present paper we consider a symmetric linear relation in a Hilbert space with deficiency index $(p,p)$ that has an improper gauge $\sL$.
-The results of Section \ref{sec:3} on extended generalized resolvents and extended spectral functions are taken from~\cite{Sh71,Sh71b,ShTs77}, \cite{LaTe78}, and~\cite{DD21}.
-The results about extended boundary triples and extended Green formulas presented in Lemma~\ref{lem:bf_A0Pi} and Lemma~\ref{lem:ExtGreenForm} are new.
+In the present paper we consider a symmetric linear relation $A$ in a Hilbert space with deficiency index $(p,p)$ that has an improper gauge $\sL$, i.e. $\sL\not\subset\sH$.
+The results of Section \ref{sec:3} on extended generalized resolvents and extended spectral functions are taken from~\cite{Sh71,Sh71b,ShTs77}, \cite{LaTe78}, and~\cite{DD19,DD21}.
+The results about extended boundary triples and extended Green formulas presented in Lemma~\ref{lem:bf_A0Pi} and Lemma~\ref{lem:ExtGreenForm} seem to be new.
 Using boundary triple's approach we prove an analog of formula~\eqref{eq:Formula_W_Intro} for the $\sL$-resolvent matrix $W_{\Pi\sL}({z})$ of $A$ in Theorem~\ref{thm:ResM}.
-Under an additional assumption it is shown, that the $\sL$-resolvent matrix $W_{\Pi\sL}({z})$ of $A$ belong to the class $\cW(J_p)$, i. e. the kernel ${\mathsf K}_{\zeta}^W({z})$, see \eqref{kerK0}, is non-negative on $\rho(A,{\sL})$.
+Under an additional assumption it is shown, that the $\sL$-resolvent matrix $W_{\Pi\sL}({z})$ of $A$ belong to the class $\cW(iJ_p)$, i. e. the kernel ${\mathsf K}_{\zeta}^W({z})$ is non-negative on $\rho(A,{\sL})$, see Definition~\ref{def:11.cP}.
 The $\sL$-resolvent matrix $W_{\Pi\sL}({z})$ allows to describe the set of $\sL$-resolvents of $A$ with improper gauge $\sL$ by the same formula~\eqref{eq:LresolvDescr}, see Theorem~\ref{prop:Gresolv}.
 A special interest represent those $\sL$-resolvents of $A$ whose minimal representing linear relation $\wt A$ has the property